-All appointments shall be made by the president, with the exception of appointments made by others pursuant to the constitutional documents of RI, the Foundation Bylaws, or decisions of the Board.
+All appointments shall be made by the president, with the exception of appointments made by others pursuant to the constitutional documents of RI, the Foundation Bylaws, or decisions of the Board, including the committee terms of reference set forth in this Article.
 In addition, all volunteer appointments, regardless of the person making the appointment, should be made only after consultation with the president.
-When naming past RI officers to serve in volunteer positions, the president shall consult with the Directors in the areas from which such appointments are made.
-The president and members of the Board are strongly encouraged to consult with each other on such appointments and to offer advice and assistance whenever possible.
-(March 2005 Mtg., Bd.
+The president and members of the Board are strongly encouraged to consult with each other on such appointments and to offer advice and assistance whenever possible and to consider the use of the committee member recruitment and the committee selection task force (31.040.4) for consideration of such appointments.
+(October 2022, Mtg., Bd.
 Dec.
-178)
+39)

 Source: November 1976 Mtg., Bd.
 Dec.
 108; June 1995 Mtg., Bd.
 Dec.
-220
+220; Amended by October 2022, Mtg., Bd.
+Dec.
+39

 31.040.2.
-President-elect's Appointments
+President-Elect's Appointments